jpype-project/jpype/doc/userguide.rst

 Suppose you are a laboratory intern running experiments at Hawkins National Laboratory.
 (For the purpose of this exercise we will ignore the fact that Hawkins was shut down in 1984 and Java was created in 1995).
 You have the test subject strapped in and you just need to start the experiment.
 So you pull up Jupyter notebook your boss gave you and run through the cells.
-Unfortunately, you need to added some brain wave monitor to the list of graphed results.
+You need to added some heart wave monitor to the list of graphed results.

 The relevant section of the API for the Experiment appears to be